MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-setup.md

 ## Guided process for basic setup

 Microsoft 365 Business Premium includes a guided process for basic setup.
-Tasks include connecting to a custom domain, adding users, assigning licenses, installing Outlook on mobile devices, reviewing data protection settings, and applying a mobile app protection policy.
+The guided setup simplifies several tasks, such as:

+- Connecting to a custom domain
+- Adding users and assigning licenses
+- Installing Outlook on mobile devices
+- Reviewing your data protection settings
+- Applying a mobile app protection policy

 To see how the guided setup works, watch the following video: <br/><br/>